A celebration of spring

 The days are getting longer and there are bursts of colour from the daffodils and blossoming trees.
 Signs of new life are arriving in nesting boxes, on farms and in garden ponds.
-We know that Spring and Easter are well and truly on their way.
-It is a great time of year to celebrate with you and your child, especially after a long winter of restrictions brought about by the COVID pandemic.
+We know that Spring is well and truly here.
+It is a great time of year to get busy with your child, especially after a long winter of restrictions brought about by the COVID pandemic.

 Now that the weather is warming up, we want to encourage families to get outdoors, have some fun and enjoy learning together, using everything that Jersey has to offer.

 'All the flowers of all the tomorrows are in the seeds of today.' - An Indian Proverb

 The great outdoors is coming into bloom

 Across the lanes, banks, woodland and valleys in Jersey you can see all the trees and other plants coming to life.